Buying real estate in Busan?

 Sources: CRS Reports, MK Real Estate, California Energy Commission

-9) Property tax changes will alter investment strategies in specific districts
+9) New property tax rules will affect investment strategies in specific districts

 Changes in property tax regulations can shake up how investors approach buying property in certain areas.